 Eli Goldston Professor of Business Administration

-Deepak Malhotra is a Professor in the Negotiations, Organizations and Markets Unit at the Harvard Business School.
-He teaches Negotiation in the MBA program, and in a wide variety of executive programs including the Owner/President Management Program (OPM), Changing the Game and Families in Business.
-Deepak has won numerous awards for his teaching, including the HBS Faculty Award by Harvard Business School's MBA Class of 2011, and the Charles M. Williams Award from the Harvard Business School.
-In both 2011 and 2012, the MBA students selected Deepak to give the "Best of EC Year" speech to graduating students.
+Deepak Malhotra is the Eli Goldston Professor of Business Administration at the Harvard Business School.
+His teaching, research and advisory work is focused on negotiation, deal-making and conflict resolution.
+Deepak has won numerous awards for his teaching, including the HBS Faculty Award by Harvard Business School's MBA Class of 2011, and the Charles M. Williams Award.
+In both 2011 and 2012, the MBA students selected Deepak to give the end-of-year speech to graduating students.
+In 2014, Deepak was chosen by Poets & Quants to be among their "40 under 40", a listing of the world's best business school professors under the age of 40.

-Deepak's first book (with Max Bazerman), Negotiation Genius: How to Overcome Obstacles and Achieve Brilliant Results at the Bargaining Table and Beyond, was awarded the 2008 Outstanding Book Award by the International Institute for Conflict Prevention and Resolution.
+Deepak's earlier books include Negotiation Genius: How to Overcome Obstacles and Achieve Brilliant Results at the Bargaining Table and Beyond (with Max Bazerman), which was awarded the 2008 Outstanding Book Award by the International Institute for Conflict Prevention and Resolution, and I Moved Your Cheese, which is a Wall Street Journal Best-Seller that has sold translation rights in over 20 languages.

 You can follow Deepak on Twitter: www.twitter.com/Prof_Malhotra